 Elephants killed for their skin

-Endangered Asian elephants are being slaughtered for their skin.
-A recent discovery of 421 kgs of elephant skin, seized in Southwest China and multiple sightings of elephant skin in Myanmar, confirmed this devastating trade.
+In 2016, 421kg of elephant skin was seized in Southwest China.
+The haul, along with multiple sightings of elephant skin in Myanmar, confirmed a devastating trade.

 STEP 1: Create Awareness

 STEP 2: Gather Evidence

 Fund continuing undercover investigations to establish the full extent of this abhorrent trade and how to stop it.

 STEP 4: Protect Elephants